CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 frequencies (``1``, ``h``, ``d``, ``m``, ``y``) are available simultaneously during a run.
-The same variable can be output at different frequencies (say daily and monthly) via its namelist flag, `f\_` :math:`\left<{var}\right>`, which is now a character string corresponding to ``histfreq`` or ‘x’ for none.
+The same variable can be output at different frequencies (say daily and monthly) via its namelist flag, `f\_` :math:`\left<{var}\right>`, which is a character string corresponding to ``histfreq`` or ‘x’ for none.
-(Grid variable flags are still logicals, since they are written to all files, no matter what the frequency is.)
+(Grid variable flags are logicals, since they are written to all files, no matter what the frequency is.)
 If there are no namelist flags with a given ``histfreq`` value, or if an element of ``histfreq_n`` is 0, then no file will be written at that frequency.
 The output period can be